maxim-saplin/edu/README.md

 ## Lesson 2: Sequential Chats and Customer Onboarding

 The lesson simulates a 3-step onboarding process using multiple agents:
-1. **Personal Information Agent**: Collects name and location.
+1. Personal Information Agent: Collects name and location.
-2. **Topic Preference Agent**: Gathers interests.
+2. Topic Preference Agent: Gathers interests.
 Uses a lambda function for termination detection.
-3. **Engagement Agent**: Delivers engaging content based on user info.
+3. Engagement Agent: Delivers engaging content based on user info.

 Had cognitive dissonance when 3 agents were supposed to ask 3 questions (name, location, interests).
 An agent in my head is an analog to a person, in this case it also seemed that we are automating customer support case which will typically be handled by a single human operator.
 Additioonally even witout agents this case perfectly fitst single multi-turn dialog with a single system message (e.g. you are a support specialist helping with onboparding etc.).
 All of that makes the example a bit superficial.
 Latter it became clear that agents and chats represented what creai calls agents and tasks - and this gives crewai an edge as it is useing relevant and meaningful contepts (and btw a single agentr will be OK to run 3 tasks in sequence).